 This 15-mile round trip climbs Grayback Mountain, a 3,750-foot butte with a treeless summit that offers a breathtaking view of Klickitat Canyon, Mt.
 Adams, Mt.
 Hood, and Mt.
 Rainier.
 It’s truly impressive.
-And when you follow the loop back down, a stop at the historic Kaiders Camp is a must.

-The Grayback Mountain trails are covered in more detail in Riding Southwest Washington Horse Trails, by Kim McCarrel, (Ponderosa Press, 2016).
+The Grayback Mountain trails are covered in more detail in Riding Southwest Washington Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.